openplayerjs/openplayerjs/docs/usage.md

 **NOTE**: In order to use this setup, the video/audio tag(s) **must** have a unique ID.

+### **About the `levels` control**

+The `levels` option is not a default one since it requires specific configuration to make it work with HTML5, or just works with streaming elements that have different resolutions.

+To see a working example of it, using both scenarios, check [this sample](https://codepen.io/rafa8626/pen/ExxXvZx?editors=1000).

 ## React/Next.js

 Using OpenPlayerJS with React and Next.js is pretty straightforward, as you can see in the example below.